 Our nominating and corporate governance committee consists of Mses.
 Griggs and Shetty and Mr. Schubert.
-Mr. Schubert is the chair of the nominating and corporate governance committee is an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
+Mr. Schubert is the chair of the nominating and corporate governance committee.
+No member of the nominating and corporate governance committee is an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
 Our nominating and corporate governance committee's responsibilities include: